 Of the districts outside the old city walls Tuscolano is one of the easiest to reach by public transport.
 There are several metro line A stops in the area and along the Via Casilina there are a number of stops on a local train line.

 The Via Appia Nuova is a relatively uninteresting street as far as actual tourist attractions go, but there are many shops and prices are obviously way more convenient than in the more centrally located shopping streets.

-The most interesting monuments are the Porta San Giovanni and a number of aqueducts like the Acquedotto Felice and the Acquedotto Claudio.
+The most interesting monuments are the Porta Furba and a number of aqueducts like the Acquedotto Felice and the Acquedotto Claudio.
 Most of the churches in the district were built in the 20th century.

 The Via Tuscolana meets the Via del Mandrione at the Porta Furba city gate.
 Next to the gate there is a commemmorative fountain for the Aqua Felice Aquaduct.
 This fountain is known as the Porta Furba Fountain.